TMCreme/twitter-sentiments-pyspark/README.md

 3. Due to the limitation of queries to be performed on the Streaming data, an aggregation is performed and the data pushed to the Pandas API on Spark to enable plotting and any other analytics.

 ## Drawback
-Due to the conversion to the Pandas API on Spark for analytics, this conversation must be executed regualarly to update the data available for analysis
+Due to the conversion to the Pandas API on Spark for analysis, the following conversion must be executed regualarly to update the data available for analysis
 ```py
 final_result = spark.sql("select * from aggregates").toPandas()
 ```